cloverdx/cloverdx-server-docker/README.md

 This feature is enabled by default in the container, not in vanilla CloverDX Server.
 It can be enabled/disabled via the `masterpassword.autoimport.file` configuration property.

-After server start, you can check that the password is set in *Configuration* > *Security* page.
+After the server starts, you can check that the password is set in *Configuration* > *Security* page.

-# Stack Deployment
+# Stack deployment

-You can deploy CloverDX Server and its system database together as a stack using [docker compose](https://github.com/docker/compose) or [stack deploy](https://docs.docker.com/engine/swarm/stack-deploy/) in swarm mode.
-There is a provided example of compose file in ``examples/compose`` for deployment of PostgreSQL database and CloverDX Server built from Dockerfile.
+You can deploy CloverDX Server and its system database together as a stack using [Docker Compose](https://github.com/docker/compose) or [stack deploy](https://docs.docker.com/engine/swarm/stack-deploy/) in swarm mode.
+An example of the compose file is provided in ``examples/compose``.
+This example deploys CloverDX Server built from Dockerfile and an instance of PostgreSQL database as its system database.

-To build and run the stack in docker compose, use:
+To build and run the stack in Docker Compose, use:

 ``docker compose -f examples/compose/stack.yml up -d``